mapfish/java-geojson/README.txt

 (2) changedir into /path/to/MapFish/server/java/mapfish-geo-lib
 (3) launch the command /path/to/apache-maven-2.0.8/bin/mvn package

-This This should create the jar file mapfish-geo-lib-0.1.jar.
+This should create the jar file mapfish-geo-lib-0.1.jar.